 Nominees will be evaluated on these criteria, as well as the accomplishments of their current and former doctoral students, interns and/or postdoctoral fellows in terms of award, grants, publications, presentations, and positions attained upon completion of their training, etc. However, these criteria will be weighed in the context of the mentor nominee’s stage of career.
 Strong consideration will be given to the statements of nominees’ current and former doctoral students, interns, and/or postdoctoral fellows about their mentor’s qualitative and specific impact on their professional training and development.
 Members of all underrepresented and minority groups are encouraged to apply.

 Appropriate nominators are current or past trainees of the mentor.
 Fellow colleagues may nominate a mentor as well, if they have sufficient knowledge of the mentoring practices of the nominee.

 Nominators should submit applications by email to the current SSCP president as a single document.
 Applications should include: (a) a cover letter nominating a particular individual for the award; (b) a statement of the reasons why the nominee is considered to be outstanding, consistent with the definition and criteria provided above; (c) a list of present and past students, interns, and/or postdoctoral fellows and their current positions; and (d) a minimum of three letters from these former mentees in support of the application (two if the nominator is a former mentee).

-Application packages should be received no later than March 1.
-The winner will be announced in the following 4-6 weeks, and the award will be given at the SSCP Annual Meeting of Members (May if at APS or August if at APA).
+Application packages should be received no later than March 15.
+The winner will be announced within three weeks of the deadline, and the award will be given at the SSCP Annual Meeting of Members (May if at APS or August if at APA).
 Alternatively, it may be given as part of the Opening Ceremonies of the larger meetings, as is currently done for the Distinguished Scientist Award at APS.
 Awardees will receive a plaque and a $1000 honorarium.

 Please consider nominating yourself or your mentor for this important award.